GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/docs/cloudshell-tutorial.md

 gcloud auth login
 ```

-Navigate to the 'authorize-idp-access-tokens' drirectory in the Cloud shell.
+Navigate to the 'authorize-idp-access-tokens' directory in the Cloud shell.

 ```sh
 cd authorize-idp-access-tokens